-Dr. McCulley participates in InfantSee, a program that provides a free eye exam to children 1 year of age and under.
-At the exam, Dr. McCulley will test for excessive or unequal amounts of nearsightedness, farsightedness, or astigmatism, eye movement ability and eye health problems.
+Dr. McCulley participates in InfantSee, a program that provides a free eye exam to children one year of age and under.
+At the exam, Dr. McCulley will test for excessive or unequal amounts of near-sightedness or far-sightedness, astigmatism, eye movement ability and eye health problems.

 7. What is the difference between an ophthalmologist, an optometrist, and an optician?